 The Drama curriculum at Wolfreton School starts in Year 7.
-Students receive one lesson a week in Year 7.
-In Year 8, Drama is on rotation with Music and Art.
-Students will receive one lesson a week over 2 terms.
-In Key Stage 4, students have the opportunity to study GCSE Drama (Edexcel) or the AQA Technical Award Performing Arts course, depending on pathway.
-At A Level students can study Drama and Theatre Studies (AQA).
+Students receive Drama as part of their curriculum in Years 7, 8 and 9.
+In Key Stage 4, students have the opportunity to study GCSE Drama (AQA) or the Edexcel Tech Award Performing Arts course, depending on pathway.
+At A Level, students can study Drama and Theatre Studies (AQA).

 The Drama department is part of the Arts and Technologies Faculty and works alongside the Art and Music departments.
 Drama stimulates the creative development of our students but also promotes their confidence and ability to work with others.

 Students are offered opportunities to get involved in drama clubs, school performances and theatre visits, to enrich their learning.

 In Years 7 and 8 the emphasis is on basic performance skills and group work skills.
 Some of the units are specifically written for the Personal and Social development of our students.
 The Drama curriculum promotes and instils confidence in our students when working with each other and performing in front of each other.
 Though most of the work is done practically, the students are required to reflect on their learning through written work.